-During the period December 27, 2006 to April 20, 2007, the Company registered for acquisition a total of 528 square kilometres in four properties located northwest of Fort St. James in central B.C.
+During the period December 2006 to April 2007, Amarc registered for acquisition a total of 528 square kilometres in four properties located northwest of Fort St. James in central B.C.
 These properties comprise the Calex, Grand, Grandnorth and Petite claims.